Your Free Time

 The list of hobbies is endless.
-If you have a particular hobby, make sure you can say lots about it in German.
+If you have a particular hobby, make sure you can say lots about it in French.
 This exercise is to help you revise some of the usual hobbies.
 It is just to give you some ideas.

 In all languages, the verb (doing word) changes according to who is doing the action.
-This happens in English, but if this is your mother tongue, you don't think about it!
+This happens in English, but if it's your mother tongue, you don't think about it!
 When we learn another language, we have to learn these things as we go along, but it helps to know that English is just like any other language.

 So, if we look at the verb "to play".
 In English, we would say "I play".
 If we then want to say someone else (male or female) is playing, we say "he plays", or "she plays" we add an -s to the word plays.

 French verbs change too.
 First of all, you need to see how a verb operates.
 You take the "infinitive" - that's the word you will find when you look up an activity in the dictionary - for example, to play = jouer.

 Then, you lop off the -er and you are left with "jou".
 (This is called the stem!)